Samkth123/KTH-md/Master thesis.md

 Data feminism book he wrote

+Governance of AI in metaverse
+- what restrictions

 Psychological Impact of AI-driven Interactions
 - How do AI avatars, chatbots, or virtual companions impact human socialization and emotional well-being in virtual spaces (metaverses, online games, etc.)?
 Are there measurable effects on loneliness, anxiety, or identity formation?